-The provider must submit a corrected claim accompanied by required documentation stated above.
+The provider may submit a paper corrected claim accompanied by required documentation stated above.
+Corrected claims may be submitted electronically.
 Corrected claim requests will be considered when received within 90 days from the original payment or denial date as indicated on the EOP and accompanied by supporting documentation when applicable.
 CCA reviews all corrected claim requests within 60 calendar days from receipt date.

-Provider must submit their request to the address below:
+Provider must submit their paper corrected claim request to the address below: